 Metric change percentage: The percentage change for each data metric is a period-over-period value.
 It compares the current time range with the previous identical time range.
 If there is no data for the previous period, the rate of change is not displayed.

-You can use this module to understand the geographic distribution of your traffic in detail and view regions that have unusual traffic.
+Use this module to understand the geographic distribution of your traffic and identify regions with unusual traffic.

 The traffic analysis feature provides multi-dimensional analysis of traffic and user behavior.
-These modules provide a comprehensive traffic overview and insights into user behavior.
-You can select an appropriate time range and view detailed data and visualizations for these dimensions.
+Select an appropriate time range and view detailed data and visualizations for these dimensions.

 NoteBy default, traffic analysis shows the top 5 data entries.
-You can click More to view more items.
+Click More to view additional items.

 Standard log analysis

-To uncover the characteristics of fraudulent requests, you can perform a deep analysis of standard logs from the alert period.
+To uncover the characteristics of fraudulent requests, perform a deep analysis of standard logs from the alert period.
 Use multi-field cross-analysis to build a profile of the fraudulent behavior based on dimensions such as source IP, URL path, request parameters, User-Agent, and Referer.
-This provides the data required to create precise response strategies.

 Download standard logs.